Fire Danger Increases to Extreme on

 - Cutting, grinding or welding metal is prohibited.
 During other hours, this activity is permitted provided the work site is cleared of combustible vegetation and water supply is available on site.

 - The operation of any other spark-emitting machinery not specifically mentioned above is prohibited.

 The mowing of irrigated green grass and other work in irrigated landscapes is not restricted.

 The following restrictions remain in effect:

-- Fireworks and sky lanterns are prohibited at all times, throughout the year within the City of Ashland.
+- Fireworks are prohibited at all times, throughout the year within the City of Ashland.

-- Any electric fence controllers must be approved by a nationally recognized testing laboratory, such as Underwriters Laboratories Inc., or be certified by the Department of Consumer and Business Services, and be installed and used in compliance with the fence controller’s instructions for fire safe operation.
+- Electric fence controllers must be approved by a nationally recognized testing laboratory such as Underwriters Laboratories Inc., or be certified by the Department of Consumer and Business Services, and be installed and used in compliance with the fence controller’s instructions for fire safe operation.

-- Wildfire Hotline – 541.552.2490 –provides information on fires currently burning in Ashland the surrounding area during summer and prescribed burns at other times of the year.
+- Wildfire Hotline – (541) 552-2490 –provides information on fires currently burning in Ashland or the surrounding area during summer and prescribed burns at other times of the year.